Game:Okédoké!

 Another version was released on December 16th, 2009.
 It fixed a few minor problems (mostly related to how attacks interacted with certain enemies) as well as updating various parts of the game to use some of the most recent features of the OHRRPGCE.
 It also extended the game's story into its fourth and fifth chapters.

-The most recent major update to the game was released on November 30th, 2010 as part of the Heart of the OHR contest.
+The next major update to the game was released on November 30th, 2010 as part of the Heart of the OHR contest.
 It added a few minor things throughout the earlier chapters of the game (including jumpable ledges--like those used in Puckamon--in Chapter 1, new random encounters in several chapters, and a secret area and minor changes to Chapter 5's prison area) as well as being the first public release to include Chapter 4's secret area and a small portion of Chapter 6.

 Two minor bugfixing versions followed shortly this one, though the initial Heart of the OHR version was the one that brought most of the major changes; the December 2010 updates were only made to fix bugs, put missing NPCs into place, and correct various textbox and graphics mistakes that were present in the November 30th version.